caturmahdialfurqon/TENEO-NODE-CLI/README.md

 # TENEO-NODE
-Running Teneo Node BETA CLI with 7 Diff LanguageS
+Running Teneo Node BETA CLI with 7 Diff LanguageS.
+Teneo Is an extension Node Based Project that will run Automatically when you click Connect Node in the Extension.

 ## What inside the Script